Ever wished to multiply the amount of your compost worms within a few weeks?

 My first wormery bin was doing quite nicely and I started to wonder how to breed worms fast and step up my game to produce more vermicompost.

 What would it take to have more and more healthy worms breeding, growing and converting organic matter into nutrient rich vermicastings?

 Read on to find out what you can achieve and what you need to take care of to provide more compost faster for better plant yields.

 This post gives you all you need to know to give your red wigglers what they need to grow and breed as fast as possible.

 You can jump ahead to the growing tips further down the article.
 But we recommend you read through the basics of how fast red wigglers can actually reproduce and their basic needs first because then the tips will make more sense and you can adjust everything to your situation, location and supplies.

 Whatever conditions we create to speed up breeding of worms it’s well worth considering a few facts and checking in with reality.
 Composting worms are after all biological creatures and do need a certain time to hatch, grow and mature.

-Commonly, a time span of 60 to 90 days is given for the life cycle of red wigglers.
-This amount of time varies due to changes in food availability, temperature and bedding conditions.
+Commonly, a time span of 60 to 90 days is given for the life cycle of red wigglers, that is from cocoon to sexual maturity.
+The length of time varies due to changes in food availability, temperature and bedding conditions.